 So he has to trudge through this Swamp of Sadness, and he’s there with his horse, and it’s pretty miserable.
 Atreyu’s trying to keep his spirits up though, because if you let the sadness take over you sink into the mud and die.
 Well Artax wasn’t much of an optimist and he let his depression get the best of him.
 Atreyu is screaming and crying, pulling Artax by the reigns to keep him from drowning in his sorrows.
 But Artax is just too weary, so the good old horse threw in the towel.

 Strange though, you would think that Atreyu would start sinking as well during that scene.
 After all, he is witnessing the slow death of his friend.
 How does that not bum you out?
 Plot hole.

-#159 on The Most Rewatchable Moviessee more on The NeverEnding Story
+#29 on The Best Movies for Kidssee more on The NeverEnding Story

 Old Yeller is one of the most iconic films about man’s best friend.
 People just love a good ol’ story about a boy and his dog.
 This is another coming-of-age story where a boy, Travis, has to make a difficult decision that eventually teaches him how to be a man.

 There’s been warnings of rabies in the area where Travis and his family live.
 Travis is forced to put down one of his family’s cows due to the infection.
 They end up burning the cow’s body but the flames attract a rabid wolf.
 Old Yeller protects the family and attacks the wolf, giving Travis enough time to get his gun and shoot the animal.
 But Yeller was bit in the struggle and when he shows signs of the disease he is locked up in a corn shed.
 After witnessing Old Yeller nearly attack his younger brother, Travis decides he has to put Old Yeller down.

 #33 on The Best Movies for Boyssee more on Old Yeller